 -to challenge (Acts 13:9),

 God gives His church courage when asked.

 The miracles of the Bible were always in the service of the Word of God.
 “Signs” point to God’s power and authority.
-Both miracles and signs established the Word and the message of the 1st-century church.
+Both miracles and signs established the Word and the message of the first-century church.
 The church’s petition gave their leaders boldness and confidence to preach the gospel and teach the Word.
 They did not ask for protection for themselves but for the courage to proclaim the truth.